Jessie Donaldson Schultz: Later years

 In 1961, Montana State University awarded Jessie an Honorary Doctorate of Letters.
 In the late 1960s, she donated her collection of Native art, photographs, and the papers of her late husband, James Willard Schultz, to the Museum of the Rockies.
-From 1974–1975, Jessie funded a scholarship for Native American students at Montana State University called the James Willard Schultz Indian Heritage Award.
+From 1974 to 1975, Jessie funded a scholarship for Native American students at Montana State University called the James Willard Schultz Indian Heritage Award.
 Jessie Louise Donaldson Schultz Graham died on July 11, 1976, in Gallatin County, Montana.